kaylaisnomyname/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-This project is to analysis a congressional election of a given election dataset and output the following resluts:
+This project is to perform an election analysis on a given election dataset and output the following resluts:

 1. Total number of votes cast.
 2. A complete list of counties.